 In late May 2015, the EPA awarded the Lexington-Fayette Urban County Government a $200,000 brownfields cleanup grant.
-Hazardous substances grant funds will be used to clean up the former Fayette County Courthouse at 215 West Main Street.
+These hazardous substances grant funds will be used to help clean up the former Fayette County Courthouse at 215 West Main Street.
 The building was constructed in 1898 and operated as the community's judicial center until 2002.
 From 2002 until 2012, the building was used to provide museum space and to assist with Lexington Farmers' Market operations.
-Contaminants at the site include metals, inorganic materials, mold, and guano.
+Contaminants at the site include asbestos, lead-based paint, mold, and guano.

 The 2015 grant was not the first that Lexington had received.
 Earlier, the EPA awarded Lexington $400,000 to assess possible brownfield sites in Fayette County.
 A total of 13 properties voluntarily participated in the assessment grant program.
 The Phase I assessments identified recognized environmental conditions at 9 of the 13 sites tested.
 Phase II assessments were performed at the 9 sites.
 Contamination was found at six of the sites.

 The assessment grant helped facilitate redevelopment, as several of the properties assessed through this grant are in the process of being redeveloped now to include The Old Pepper Distillery on Manchester Street and Thistle Station on Newtown Pike.